 1. Set up a cozy reading place

 You don’t necessarily need a whole room for reading; even a tiny corner in your living room, bedroom, or outside can do this job if it’s comfortable and invites you to curl up with a book.
-All you need is a comfortable chair (or armchair, sofa, pouf), a source of light, a cozy blanket, and a stack of books.
-Sure, you can go further and define the area with a rug, add some plants, candles, and art, whatever makes you feel comfortable and ready to escape the world around you while reading.
+All you need is a comfy chair (or armchair, sofa, pouf), a source of light, a cozy blanket, and a stack of books.
+Sure, you can go further and define the area with a rug, add some plants, candles, and art, or do whatever makes you feel comfortable and ready to escape the world around you while reading.
 For a long time, I’ve been using a small corner in my son’s room for reading, and the most comfortable piece of my reading nook is this beloved recliner from Ikea.

 READ MORE: How to travel the world without leaving home